 Hartberg in eastern Styria is one of Austria’s cosiest small historic towns.
-Here you can simply relax in one of the cafes on the square, or stroll around and admire the historic streets.
+Here you can relax in one of the cafes on the square or stroll around and admire the historic streets.

-Many old buildings have been preserved, creating a great atmosphere.
+Many old buildings are well preserved, creating a great atmosphere.
 The historic centre of Hartberg lies within the partially preserved city wall from the Middle Ages (12th and 13th centuries), which once surrounded the entire town.
 Today, visitors and residents enjoy a place where you can relax and enjoy life – in historic surroundings.

 The slow city

 Hartberg was the second city in Austria to receive the internationally recognized “Città Slow” certification.
 This special award stands for the joy of life in the slow lane.
-We took this literally and had a cup of coffee in the Hauptplatz (city square), before strolling…slowly away.
-Here, car parks have partly had to give way to outdoor seating, playgrounds and art.
-Moreover, the historic centre of Hartberg is fairly small.
-Hence you don’t need to plan too much, but get an overview on Google Maps before you start your sightseeing.
+We took this literally and had a cup of coffee in the Hauptplatz (city square) before strolling slowly away.
+Many parking spaces had to give way to outdoor seating, playgrounds and art.
+Moreover, the historic centre of Hartberg is relatively tiny.
+Hence you don’t need to plan too much, but get an overview on Google Maps before you start sightseeing.
 Already around the square itself, there is much to see.

 < Click to see the images larger >

-When you stroll down the pedestrian street from the square, you soon notice a so-called Bürgerhaus, in Wiener Strasse 7.
+Walking down the pedestrian street from the square, you soon notice a so-called Bürgerhaus in Wiener Strasse 7.
 The house has just been refurbished and appears in all its glory.
 The white facade with details in red and gold testifies that there were wealthy people who lived here once upon a time.
-We could have continued the list of noteworthy, historic buildings, but we leave the rest for you to discover so we have space to mention other sights.
+We could have continued the list of noteworthy, historic buildings, but we leave the rest for you to discover, so we have space to mention other sights.

 Schloss Hartberg (Palace)

 In the northwest corner of the old town, you will find Schloss Hartberg.
-The castle’s history goes back to the year 1147, to the deepest Middle Ages, when the castle was first mentioned in a The castle was bought in 1572 by the family of the later Princes Paar and rebuilt in Renaissance style.
+The castle’s history goes back to the year 1147 when the castle was first mentioned in written records.
+The castle was bought in 1572 by the family of the later Princes Paar and rebuilt in Renaissance style.
 In the 17th century, it was extended to include an arcade wing.
 The castle today belongs to the city and is used for cultural events.
-You can freely stroll around the castle park, and perhaps enjoy some goodies you bought at the farmers’ market.
+You can freely stroll around the castle park and perhaps enjoy some goodies you bought at the farmers’ market.

 Bauernmarkt (Farmers’ market)

-At Europaplatz (Grazer Strasse) you will find a small market along the pavement.
-Here you can shop for a small picnic basket with for example cheese, bread, local apple or grape juice and fruit.
-In addition, there are also delicious, handmade sweet pastry for sale.
+At Europaplatz (Grazer Strasse), you will find a small market along the pavement.
+Here you can shop for a small picnic basket with, for example, cheese, bread, local apple or grape juice and fruit.
+In addition, there are also delicious, handmade sweet pastries for sale.
 In addition, you will also find a couple of other parks where you can enjoy your treats.

 In the southeast corner of Hartberg, the Schölbingerturm stands out.
-The white medieval tower is located next to a small but lovely park (Rochuspark) including a pond with a fountain.
+The white medieval tower stands next to a small but lovely park (Rochuspark), including a pond with a fountain.
 There is also a small playground here.
-It is 4-500 meters / 5 minutes on foot through the pedestrian street here from the main square, or via Michaeligasse and Europaplatz.
-By the way, you will find the Stadtpark (City park) just around the corner from the market, with quiet places to relax.
+It is 4-500 meters / 5 minutes on foot through the pedestrian street from the main square or via Michaeligasse and Europaplatz.
+Finally, you will find the Stadtpark (City park) just around the corner from the market, with quiet places to relax.
 Here you can also see a preserved section of the city wall and return to the centre through the gate at the Reckturm.
-Wherever you stroll, you always have a historical backdrop.
+So wherever you stroll, you always have a historical backdrop.